-- Provide equality, fairness, and respect for all in our employment, whether temporary, sub-contracting, part-time or full time - Not unlawfully discriminate because of the Equality Act 2010 protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality and ethics or national origin), religion or belief, sex, and sexual orientation. - Oppose and avoid all forms of unlawful discrimination.
+- Provide equality, fairness, and respect for all in our employment, whether temporary, part-time or full time - Not unlawfully discriminate because of the Equality Act 2010 protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality and ethics or national origin), religion or belief, sex, and sexual orientation. - Oppose and avoid all forms of unlawful discrimination.
 This includes in pay and benefits, terms and conditions of employment, dealing with grievances and discipline, dismissal, redundancy, leave for parents, requests for flexible working, and selection for employment, promotion, training or other developmental opportunities. - Any employee who believes that they may have been disadvantaged on discriminatory grounds should inform their line manager.
 Matters will be dealt with through the grievance procedure.
 Breaches of this policy will be dealt with in accordance with our disciplinary procedure.
-Serious cases of discrimination may amount to gross misconduct resulting in dismissal without notice. - The Company commits to: - creating an environment in which individual differences and the contributions of our staff are recognised and valued - everyone is entitled to a working environment that promotes dignity and respect to all.
-No form of intimidation, bullying or harassment will be tolerated - providing training, development and progression opportunities to all staff - understanding equality and inclusion in the workplace is good management practice and makes sound business sense - · reviewing all our employment practices and procedures to ensure fairness and inclusion for all - taking steps to ensure equity amongst our workforce such as ensuring that our vacancies are advertised to a diverse range of potential candidates and, where relevant, to particular groups that have been identified as disadvantaged or underrepresented in our Company, taking positive action to recruit disabled people and ensuring there are no unlawful barriers to accessing our employment opportunities, training, progression opportunities, benefits and facilities - diversity in our workforce will be regularly monitored to ensure equal opportunities throughout the Company.
-Where appropriate, measures will be taken to identify and remove unnecessary obstacles and to meet the special needs of disadvantaged or underrepresented groups - · monitoring and reviewing this policy annually.
+Serious cases of discrimination may amount to gross misconduct resulting in dismissal without notice. - The Company commits to: - Understanding equality, diversity and inclusion in the workplace is good management practice creating a working environment free of harassment, bullying and victimization, promoting dignity and respect for all, and where individual differences and the contributions of all staff are recognized and valued.
+No form of intimidation, bullying or harassment will be tolerated. - Take seriously complaints of bullying, harassment, victimization and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of the company's work activities.
+We will do our best to protect colleagues from harassment from third parties and any form of negative treatment. - We won't allow colleagues to wear, display or circulate emblems, badges, clothing, tattoos, posters, images, or literature, where it might create an intimidating, hostile, degrading, humiliating or offensive environment for anyone. - Reviewing all our employment practices and procedure to ensure fairness and inclusion for all.